cssigniter/gutenbee/readme.txt

 7. Tabs or Accordions, group your content the way you want.

 == Changelog ==

+= 2.10.3 =
+* Fixed an issue where custom font sizes would not be applied in the editor for the Paragraph, Heading, Button, and Icon List blocks.
+* Fixed deprecations from version 2.6.x on Container, Divider, and Spacer blocks.

 = 2.10.2 =
 * Added the ability to mark Accordion tabs as default open